-It is not difficult to see that the restriction of Lenoir's lift map $\Phi^m|_\Ghsm=a^m|_\Ghsm:\Ghsm\rightarrow\Gm$ coincides with the inverse lift operator ${-\ell}$ defined in the standard parametric finite element theory (cf. \cite[Section 3.4]{KLL19}).
+By construction, the restriction of Lenoir's lift map $\Phi^m|_\Ghsm=a^m|_\Ghsm:\Ghsm\rightarrow\Gm$ coincides with the inverse lift operator $^{-\ell}$ defined in the standard parametric finite element theory (cf. \cite[Section 3.4]{KLL19}).
 To be more precise, for any function $f$ defined on $\Gm$, we have

-The lift operator $\ell$ for parametric finite element can be defined similarly: For any function $g$ on $\Ghsm$,
+The lift operator $\ell$ for parametric finite element can be defined similarly: For any function $f$ on $\Ghsm$,

-where $\big(a|_\Ghsm\big)^{-1}$ is well-defined if $\Ghsm$ is sufficiently close to $\Gm$ which is true given the induction hypothesis later in \eqref{eq:ind-hypo}.
+where $\big(a^m|_\Ghsm\big)^{-1}$ is well-defined if $\Ghsm$ is sufficiently close to $\Gm$ which is true given the induction hypothesis later in \eqref{eq:ind-hypo}.